Six Artists in Search of a Play

 Simply select your ticket type when booking, and bring proof of eligibility for your performance.

-This performance will also be filmed and released online at a later date.
+This performance will also be filmed.
 By attending this performance in-person you are agreeing to potentially being recorded and included in the digital recording of this production.

-The release date for the recording will be announced soon.
+A live recording of the Dziady/Forefathers' Eve reading will be released on the Almeida YouTube channel in the near future.
 Audio description and closed captions will both be available on the recording.

 We’ve put in a number of steps to ensure our audiences are safe when visiting the Almeida, including socially distanced seating and flexible ticket exchanges.
 Find out more about how we’re welcoming audiences back here.